phenomecentre/nPYc-Toolbox/docs/objects.rst

 	dataset.intensityData

 Additional study design parameters or sample metadata may be mapped into the Dataset using the :py:meth:`~nPYc.objects.Dataset.addSampleInfo` method.
-For the purpose of standardising QC filtering procedures, the nPYc toolbox defines a small set of terms for describing reference sample types and design elements, as listed in :doc:`nomenclature<../nomenclature>`.
+For the purpose of standardising QC filtering procedures, the nPYc toolbox defines a small set of terms for describing reference sample types and design elements, as listed in :doc:`Adding Sample Metadata<../samplemetadata>`.

 Sample and Feature Masks
 ========================

-nPYc-Toolbox Dataset objects contains two internal `mask` vectors, the :py:attr:`~Dataset.sampleMask` and the :py:attr:`~Dataset.featureMask`.
+nPYc-Toolbox Dataset objects contains two internal `mask` vectors, the :py:attr:`~nPYc.objects.Dataset.sampleMask` and the :py:attr:`~nPYc.objects.Dataset.featureMask`.
 They store whether a sample or feature, respectively, should be used when calculating QC metrics, in the visualizations in the report functions and when exporting the datasets.

 There are several functions which modify these internal masks: